oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-manage-objections/rule.md

     - "You get more expertise - One guy is more focussed on UI, the other guy is stronger<br>                            with databases"
     - "You get better quality code because the guys are able to "put their heads together"<br>                            to solve a problem - this saves maintenance costs down the track"
     - "We can continue working if 1 guy gets sick"
-- If they are still unsure, you can offer a small discount off the hourly rate, or<br>                        offer some free support - it's all about managing risk.
+- If they are still unsure, you can offer a small discount off the hourly rate, or<br>                        offer some free support - it's all about managing risk.​